-- In connection with the external auditors: - Investigate the circumstances giving rise to resignation of any external auditor. - Ensure that the remuneration of the external auditors for their work does not jeopardise their quality or independence. b) - See that the company reports the change of auditor to the CNMV in a regulatory disclosure, attaching a declaration on the possible existence of disagreements with the outgoing auditor and the contents of those disagreements, if any. - s, limits auditors.
+- 2. In connection with the external auditors: - a) Investigate the circumstances giving rise to resignation of any external auditor. - b) Ensure that the remuneration of the external auditors for their work does not jeopardise their quality or independence. - c) See that the company reports the change of auditor to the CNMV in a regulatory disclosure, attaching a declaration on the possible existence of disagreements with the outgoing auditor and the contents of those disagreements, if any. - d) Make sure that the external auditors hold an annual meeting with the full board to inform on the work done and the evolution of the company's risks and accounting situation. - e) Ensure that the company and external auditors respect the provisions in place on the provision of non-audit services, limits on the concentration of the auditor's business and, in general, any other provisions regarding the independence of auditors.